Recommendations

 National Wool Museum

-Housed inside the former Cambrian Mills, Wales’ National Wool Museum reveals how Dre-fach Felindre in the Teifi Valley was once the centre of a thriving woollen industry.
+Housed inside the former Cambrian Mills, Wales’ National Wool Museum reveals how the village of Dre-fach Felindre in the Teifi Valley was once the centre of a thriving woollen industry.
 Peruse everything from locally made socks, stocking and shawls to cosy blankets and bedcovers, plus try your hand at ways of working with wool, including spinning and sewing.

 10